bbc/childrens-games-starter-pack/docs/gmi.md

 ### gmi.shouldShowExitButton
-The game should use this flag to decide whether to show the exit button (and potentially other full-screen-related functionality) rather than detecting full screen status itself.
-This flag will be false if the game is currently embedded in an iframe or true if running in an app, or full-screen on desktop.
+The game should use this flag to decide whether to show the exit button (and potentially other full-screen-related functionality).
+Where applicable the exit button returns the user to a previous screen such as a web page or an app hub menu.

 ### gmi.isDebugMode
 A boolean that indicates if the game should be in debug mode or not.
 If true,